Aleksandrov reflection for Geometric Flows in Hyperbolic Spaces: Hypersurfaces with one point on the asymptotic boundary

+The proof of (i) is immediate from the assumption $\partial_\infty\Sigma=\{\infty\}$ and the fact that $\overline{H_+(x,s)}$ is contained in a compact subset of $\overline{\H^{n+1}}$ not meeting~$\infty$.
+The proof of (ii) is a line-by-line reproduction of the compact-case arguments, using (i) to ensure that the reflection method is well-posed.

-We remark that, due to the non compactness, this is entirely new material, even for smooth solutions.
+We remark that, due to non-compactness, this is entirely new material, even for smooth solutions.
 Therefore, in the remainder of this section we will focus on smooth solutions.
 However, we note that the results can be generalized to viscosity solutions as well, by replacing in the statements $\Sigma_t$, with the boundaries of $\{u<0\}$ and $\{u>0\}$.